scetticus/sdl2-raspberrypi/README.md

-## SDL2 2.0.3 RASPBERRYPI: Automatable steps build SDL2 on the RaspberryPI
+## SDL2 2.0.3 RASPBERRYPI

+Automatable steps build SDL2 for the RaspberryPI

 SDL2 is a cross platform grqphics library project located here: